emanuelepicas/CTF-CaptureTheFlag/Snyk-CTF-101/INFO.md

-This folder has some challenges made by the company snyk: https://snyk.io/
+This folder has some challenges made by the company Snyk: https://snyk.io/

 Scoreboard:https://ctf-101.snyk.io/scoreboard